back2om/ProceduralPostures/README.md

-# BERT Fine-Tuning for Multi-label Classification
+# BERT Fine-Tuning for Multi-label Classification For Procedural Postures

+Procedural postures are summary of how cases arrive before the court.
+It describes the procedural history along with the prior decisions.
+The task is to automate the labeling of judicial opinions  with procedural postures.
 This project fine-tunes a DistilBERT model for multi-label classification based on input data in JSON format.

 ## Setup